Skip to content

 #NVIDIA App

 See above: it doubles as the best free game recorder.
-Worth listing twice because in our testing it consistently produced smaller files at higher quality than every other option here, thanks to NVENC encoding offloading the work from the CPU entirely.
+NVENC encoding keeps files small and quality high while offloading the work from the CPU.

 #Bandicam